 Anirudh is a Master's student in Mechanical Engineering at the C Design Lab since Fall 2013.
 He earned his Bachelor's degree in Mechanical Engineering from VIT University in India in June 2013.
 His research work is based on analyzing the pedagogy used to teach Mechanical Engineering design to students in Undergraduate level Engineering courses.
 He is working on a computer based learning tool that enables students to easily perform Finite Element Analysis (FEA).
 His other research interests include Product Design and Design Optimization.

 Chiho Choi is a Ph.D. candidateÂ in the school of Electrical and Computer Engineering at Purdue University.
-Mr. Choi received a B.S. from Hanyang University, Korea in 2011, and a M.S. from University of Southern California, in 2013.Â His research interests include computer vision, pattern recognition, andÂ machine learning, focusing onÂ 3D shape analysis, geometric modeling, and estimation of mappings between 3D shapes.
-He has research experiencesÂ of shape matching and registrationÂ for 3D spatio-temporal sequences.
-Currently, Choi is working as a research assistant in the Computational Design and Innovation Lab led by Professor Karthik Ramani, focusing on human shape interaction.
+Mr. Choi received a B.S. from Hanyang University, Korea in 2011, and a M.S. from University of Southern California, in 2013.
+His research interest lies at the intersection of machine learning and computer vision.
+He broadly builds machine learning algorithms in a practical way for computer vision systems.
+Currently,Â Choi is working as a research assistant in the Computational Design and Innovation Lab led by Professor Karthik Ramani, focusing on human shape interaction.

 Jasjeet Singh Seehra is a Master's Student in School of Mechanical Engineering, Purdue University. Ã‚Â He completed his undergraduate (B.Tech Mechanical) degree from BITS Pilani, India. Ã‚Â During his undergraduate he was the design team leader for the Mechanical Engineering Association of his university.
 He subsequently worked in Orbital Systems as a Design Engineer where he designed custom assembly automation machines.
 His present research at C-Desgin Labs focuses on smart product design, tangible & wearable interface application for human computer interaction and micro-controller based intelligent systems.

 Sang Ho Yoon

 Ke Huo is a Ph.D. student in the School of Mechanical Engineering at Purdue.
-Prior to joining the tangible group at C Design Lab, he obtained his Bachelor's degree from Beihang University and subsequently Master's from University of Florida both in Aerospace engineering, working on projects involve dynamics and control of electro-mechanical system.
-His current research interests include tangible interfaces, 3D shape sensing, interactive creation, etc. Generally, he is fascinated by the intersection point where our physical world can be leveraged by digital intelligence.
+Prior to joining the C Design Lab, he obtained his Bachelor's degree from Beihang University and subsequently Master's from University of Florida both in Aerospace engineering, worked on projects involving dynamics and control of electro-mechanical system.
+His current research interests include augmented reality, tangible interfaces, interactive creation, and robotics.
+Generally, he is fascinated by the intersection point where our physical world can be leveraged by digital intelligence.
 [Personal Website

 Vinh Nguyen is a Master's Student in School of Mechanical Engineering, Purdue University since Fall 2012. Ã‚Â He completed his undergraduate (Electrical, Electronics and Information Engineering) degree from Nagaoka University of Technology, Japan. Ã‚Â In 2011, after graduating, he worked in semiconductor industry for a year, as a Field Service Engineer in his home country, Vietnam.
 His present research at C-Desgin Labs, focuses on Human Computer Interaction techniques like tangible media, input devices, micro-controller based intelligent systems, flexible circuits and wearable computing.